 West Chester, PA 19383-2600

-The applicant is responsible for assuring that all necessary materials are received by the Graduate Admissions Office by the recommended application deadlines.
+The applicant is responsible for assuring that all necessary materials are received by The Graduate School by the recommended application deadlines.

 All application materials become the property of West Chester University and may not be returned or forwarded to another institution.